 Submit a new application

 You can submit a new application.

 In this case, your new application must contain new medical information.
 You can't resubmit the same application as before.

 Review by Administrative Appeals Tribunal

-Anyone affected by a decision made by us can apply to the Administrative Appeals Tribunal (AAT) for a review of the decision.
-This must be within 28 days from the date of the original decision.
+Anyone affected by a decision made by CASA can apply to the Administrative Appeals Tribunal (AAT) for a review.
+This must be within 28 days from the date that you received notification of the decision.

-The AAT is independent of the person or organisation that made the decision.
+The AAT is independent of CASA and has the power to review the decision.

 If it determines that the decision was wrong, it can vary or overturn it.